JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 README
 Hello and welcome to the AI/ML Bitcoin Trading Bot Repo

-# how to create the requirements file:
+# How to create the requirements file:

 #### *The AI/ML Bitcoin Trading Bot Repo must be built on a Conda / Anaconda interpreter and package manger*